The Banking Regulation Review: Philippines

 With regard to category (6), the Act Providing for the Regulation and Organisation of Islamic Banks (the Islamic Banking Law) (Republic Act No. 11439) authorised the establishment of Islamic banks and Islamic banking units within conventional banks.
 The government-owned banks in category (7) are the Development Bank of the Philippines and the Land Bank of the Philippines.
 Belonging to category (8) are digital banks authorised by BSP Circular No. 1105 (2 December 2020).

 3 The five largest privately owned universal banks in terms of assets, as well as their subsidiaries that are thrift banks, account for approximately 50.2 per cent of the resources of the banking system.
 See Nestor A Espenilla Jr, 'Financial Regulation and the Central Bank', in Central Banking in Challenging Times: The Philippine Experience (BSP: 2009), p.
-469. As at June 2020, these five universal banks were BDO Unibank, Inc, Bank of the Philippine Islands, Metropolitan Bank and Trust Company, Land Bank of the Philippines and Philippine National Bank (see www.statista.com/statistics/830789/philippines-largest-banks-by-total-assets).
+469. In 2021, the five largest universal banks in terms of stockholders' equity were BDO Unibank, Inc, Metropolitan Bank and Trust Company, Bank of the Philippine Islands, Land Bank of the Philippines and Philippine National Bank (see www.statista.com/statistics/1012110/largest-banks-philippines-total-stockholders-equityp).

 4 Section 23 of the General Banking Law of 2000 (GBL) (Republic Act No. 8791).